fugu-chop/launch_school/ls181_assessment/questions_to_address.md

 - `INNER JOIN` - this returns a subset of rows that is common between tables; i.e. where the primary and foreign key can be matched across both rows in multiple tables.
 - `LEFT OUTER JOIN` - this returns all of the results from the LEFT table, and the elements of the other table that are common to the left table (again, where the primary and foreign keys can be matched)
 - `RIGHT OUTER JOIN` - this returns all of the results from the RIGHT table, and the common elements of the left table that can be matched with the right table (i.e. rows where the primary and foreign keys can be matched)
-- `FULL OUTER JOIN` - this returns all of the rows from both tables, joined where possible.
+- `FULL OUTER JOIN` - this returns all of the rows from both tables, joined where possible (the inner join is performed first, followed by a left outer join, then a right outer join).
 - `CROSS JOIN` - also known as a cartesian join, this returns each combination of possible rows between the tables.
 There is no `ON` clause used to match rows of data between the two fields.

 ### What are indexes?